 The university student who had been to Spain but couldn’t find it on the map will likely graduate from university armed with a whole bunch of information he didn’t have before.
 That’s what university is for.

-What all these people lack is information and skills.
+The problem for this student and a whole bunch of others is that they won;t know what to do with all that information.
+What all these people lack is not information, it's skills.
 The people with literacy or numeracy problems actually have problems with understanding what the words mean or how to express themselves clearly.
 The numeracy problems are not just about the basic math functions like addition and multiplication.
 They also have difficulty reasoning, problem solving, and thinking logically.

 But all of that can change.
 It just takes a bit of effort.